 All the shows that have been created not only focus upon what stories are told but on how they are told, where they are told and to whom.
-En Garde’s work has lifted up under-represented voices with the development of work focusing upon the salient social issues of our time.
 In 2020, En Garde produced Fandango for Butterflies and Coyotes by an all Latinx team about undocumented immigrants, that was shut down due to covid and returned to New York in 2021.
 En Garde’s most recent production created in May, 2021 during the pandemic was A Dozen Dreams, an immersive theatrical production, co-created by Hamburger with John Clinton Eisner and Irina Kruzhilina, that brought the pandemic dreams to life of a dozen women playwrights through sets, lights, video and sound.
 It was created in an empty store at Brookfield Place in downtown Manhattan and played to sold out audiences and critical acclaim.
 Its physical structure accommodated covid regulations with only two audience members at a time experiencing each of the dozen rooms created.
 Hamburger has been the recipient of a Lee Reynolds Award and En Garde Arts has received OBIES, Drama Desk and Outer Critic’s Circle Awards.

 (Photo credit: Juju Vail)